Catalysis in Action via Elementary Thermal Operations: Full characterisation of elementary thermal operations for and the proof of Theorem.

 \begin{lemma} Given $\pstate\in\probspace^3$ with $\border(\pstate) = (\pi_1,\pi_2,\pi_3)$, $\vec{\beta}\pstate$ is extremal for $\clSeto(\pstate)$ only if i) $\vec{\beta}$ is always neighbouring when applied to $\pstate$ or ii) $\vec{\beta} = \beta^{(\pi_1,\pi_3)}$.

-\end{lemma} \begin{proof} To prove this, we need to show that i) a neighbouring swap following a non-neighbouring swap produces non-extremal point and ii) a non-neighbouring swap following a neighbouring one also yields a non-extremal point.
-Since only extremal points are of our interest, using Lemma~\ref{lemma:order_swap_lemma}, we can safely assume that $ \border(\beta^{(\pi_{i},\pi_{j})}\pstate) = S_{i,j}(\pi) $ for any $ \pi = \border(\pstate) $ and $ i,j $.
+\end{lemma} \begin{proof} To prove this, we need to show that i) a neighbouring swap following a non-neighbouring swap produces non-extreme point and ii) a non-neighbouring swap following a neighbouring one also yields a non-extreme point.
+Since only extreme points are of our interest, using Lemma~\ref{lemma:order_swap_lemma}, we can safely assume that $ \border(\beta^{(\pi_{i},\pi_{j})}\pstate) = S_{i,j}(\pi) $ for any $ \pi = \border(\pstate) $ and $ i,j $.
 We tackle each problem by further dividing cases.